isabelsanmartin/Master-UIMP-CSIC/DEC/Simple_DEC_Analysis.md

 # Setting a biogeographic analysis with DEC

-In this tutorial, we are going to program a Bayesian inference biogeographic analysis in RevBayes using the using the `Rev` language and an empirical dataset: Dendroctonus.
+In this tutorial, we are going to program a Bayesian inference biogeographic analysis in RevBayes using the using the `Rev` language and an empirical dataset: silversword alliance.
 The three main components (that we have learned about so far) are *the Distribution-coded discrete areas*, the *anagenetic component: the Q matrix* and *the cladogenetic component: range inheritance scenarios*.
 We will program them in this order.

 ## Study group